abobija/api32/README.md

 # Api32
 Lua library for simple way of creating JSON APIs for ESP32.

-Api32 is HTTP Server and JSON REST API - in once.
+Api32 is HTTP Server and JSON REST API - in one.

 ![](doc/img/client_api32_jreq_jres.png)